Bill Nelson: Terrorism

-In September 2014, Nelson said the U.S. should hit back at ISIS immediately because "the U.S. is the only one that can put together a coalition to stop this group that's intent on barbaric cruelty."
+In September 2014, Nelson said the U.S. should hit back at the Islamic State (ISIS) immediately, because "the U.S. is the only one that can put together a coalition to stop this group that's intent on barbaric cruelty."

 He supported the "Denying Firearms and Explosives to Dangerous Terrorists Act."
 Introduced in 2013 and again in 2015, it would keep guns from people with suspected terrorist links.

-Standing outside the Orlando Pulse nightclub immediately after the June 2016 massacre there, Nelson called Omar Mateen a "lone wolf," and when asked if it was an act of jihad he said he could not confirm that.
-Shortly afterwards, citing intelligence sources, Nelson said there was apparently "a link to Islamic radicalism," perhaps ISIS.
-Nelson later said on the Senate floor that "terrorists...want to divide people" but that Mateen had instead "brought people together.
-Following the massacre, Nelson and Barbara Mikulski supported an increase in FBI funding.
-A year after the Orlando massacre, Nelson attended a memorial at which he reiterated that it had "united Orlando and it united the country."
+Standing outside the Orlando Pulse nightclub immediately after the June 2016 massacre there, Nelson called Omar Mateen a "lone wolf", and when asked if it was an act of jihad, said he could not confirm that.
+Shortly afterward, citing intelligence sources, Nelson said there was apparently "a link to Islamic radicalism" and perhaps ISIS.
+He later said on the Senate floor that "terrorists ... want to divide people", but that Mateen had instead "brought people together".
+After the massacre, Nelson and Barbara Mikulski supported an increase in FBI funding.
+A year after the massacre, Nelson attended a memorial at which he reiterated that it had "united Orlando and it united the country".

-He supported the Terrorist Firearms Prevention Act of 2016.
+Nelson supported the Terrorist Firearms Prevention Act of 2016.

 In August 2017, the Miami Herald urged Nelson to back Lindsey Graham's Taylor Force Act, which would block U.S. subsidies to the Palestinian Authority, which gives monetary assistance to "Palestinian prisoners, former prisoners and families of 'martyrs.'"
 Nelson did vote for the bill, which passed overwhelmingly.

 Health care

-In March 2010, Nelson voted for the Patient Protection and Affordable Care Act, also known as Obamacare, and the Health Care and Education Reconciliation Act of 2010, which passed and were signed into law by President Obama.
+In March 2010, Nelson voted for the Affordable Care Act (also known as Obamacare) and the Health Care and Education Reconciliation Act of 2010, which passed and were signed into law by President Obama.

-Nelson called in 2014 for the expansion of Medicaid.
+In 2014, Nelson called for the expansion of Medicaid.

-In 2016, he called the House Zika bill "a disaster," complaining that it would take "$500 million in health care funding away from Puerto Rico" and limit access to "birth control services needed to help curb the spread of the virus and prevent terrible birth defects."
-In 2017 Nelson wrote a letter to the Center for Disease Control and Prevention (CDC) asking them to prioritize Zika prevention.
+In 2016, Nelson called the House Zika bill "a disaster", complaining that it would take "$500 million in health care funding away from Puerto Rico" and limit access to "birth control services needed to help curb the spread of the virus and prevent terrible birth defects."
+In 2017, he wrote a letter to the Center for Disease Control and Prevention (CDC) asking it to prioritize Zika prevention.

-In September 2017, Nelson and Susan Collins (R-ME) introduced the Reinsurance Act of 2017, an effort "to stabilize the health insurance marketplace."
-It would provide $2.25 billion to "reduce risk for insurance companies by providing funds to insurers for high-risk enrollees" and "help keep premiums in check."
+In September 2017, Nelson and Susan Collins introduced the Reinsurance Act of 2017, an effort "to stabilize the health insurance marketplace".
+It would provide $2.25 billion to "reduce risk for insurance companies by providing funds to insurers for high-risk enrollees" and "help keep premiums in check".